NickolasBru/youtube-wikipedia-api/README.md

 1. **Force Refresh**
     - Add `?force_refresh=1` in query strings or `"force_refresh": true` in the request body to clear the cache and fetch new data from YouTube/Wikipedia.
 2. **Multiple Countries**
-    - If `country` is omitted, the aggregator returns a combined array for `[uk, nl, de, fr, es, it, gr]`.
+    - If `country` is omitted, the aggregator returns a combined array for `[gb, nl, de, fr, es, it, gr]`.
 3. **Swapping Data Sources**
     - Easily replace **YouTube** or **Wikipedia** by implementing the respective interfaces.
 Update your service provider binding accordingly.
 4. **Rate Limits**